-A cistern can be installed north of the building near a disconnected downspout.
-The water from the cistern can then be used for watering gardens, washing vehicles, or for other non-potable uses.
+Rain gardens can be installed at the rear of the church to capture runoff from the rooftop.
+Runoff from the parking lot can be managed by pervious pavement in a portion of the parking spaces.
 A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.